Rochester MI's Top Child Custody Attorney

-The American Divorce Association for Men (ADAM), is a group of highly qualified attorneys providing thorough representation for a wide range of family law matters in the Rochester MI area.
-We are firmly dedicated to being Michigan's top divorce attorneys for men.
+Since 1988, the American Divorce Association for Men (ADAM) has represented clients in the Rochester MI area in a wide range of family law cases including divorce, child custody, child support, and more.
+We are committed to being Michigan's leading divorce attorneys for men.
 Our clients benefit from a team of compassionate and skilled family law attorneys who have experienced countless successful mediations and trials.

 Michigan's Leading Divorce Attorneys for Men